Janevj-05/M2_Embedded_Smart-Wheelchair-for-disabled-persons/2_Design/README.md

 # Design

-* System to be implemented is represnted in pictorial form
+* System to be implemented is represented in pictorial form
 ## File Structure
 | File  | Description                                    |
 |:------- |:---------------------------------------------- |